2012 New York Mets season: Regular season

 The Mets began their 2012 season with a surprising three-game sweep of the Atlanta Braves.
-The Mets outscored the Braves 12 to 6 in the series.
-During that series, Frank Francisco became the third player in major league history to record a save in every game of a season-opening series of at least three games, following Derrick Turnbow of the Milwaukee Brewers in 2006 and Salomón Torres of the Pittsburgh Pirates in 2007.
+The Mets outscored the Braves 12–6 in the series.
+During that series, Frank Francisco became the third player in MLB history to record a save in every game of a season-opening series of at least three games, following Derrick Turnbow of the Milwaukee Brewers in 2006 and Salomón Torres of the Pittsburgh Pirates in 2007.

 On June 1, Johan Santana made club history by becoming the first Mets pitcher to throw a no-hitter, in an 8–0 victory over the St. Louis Cardinals.
-This was also the first no-hitter to be pitched against a defending World Series champion since a former Met, Nolan Ryan, did it against the Oakland Athletics in their 1990 pennant season while with the Texas Rangers.
+This was also the first no-hitter to be pitched against a defending World Series champion since a former Met, Nolan Ryan, did it against the Oakland Athletics in their 1990 season while with the Texas Rangers.

-On June 27 against the Chicago Cubs, the Mets became the first major league team to hit a home run cycle.
-Daniel Murphy began with a two-run home run, his run in 352 at-bats, then in the top of the fifth, then Ike Davis hit a three-run home run followed by Murphy's solo home run off of Casey Coleman, who had replaced starting pitcher Jeff Samardzija.
-In the sixth inning, Scott Hairston, who was typically a utility outfielder throughout the first half of the season, hit the cycle ending grand slam off of Coleman.
+On June 27 against the Chicago Cubs, the Mets became the first MLB team to hit a home run cycle.
+Daniel Murphy began with a two-run home run, his run in 352 at-bats, then in the top of the 5th, Ike Davis hit a three-run homer followed by Murphy's solo shot off of Casey Coleman, who had replaced starting pitcher Jeff Samardzija.
+In the 6th inning, Scott Hairston, who was typically a utility outfielder throughout the first half of the season, hit the cycle-ending grand slam off of Coleman.
 The Mets won the game, 17–1.

-R. A. Dickey won the 2012 Cy Young Award, becoming the first knuckleball pitcher to do so.
+R. A. Dickey won the 2012 NL Cy Young Award, becoming the first knuckleball pitcher in MLB history to do so.